kshah11-org/phonetic-alphabet-kata/NOTES.md

 ✅ Refactor
 ✅ Write functionality for word with punctuation 'Wow!' translation ✅ Write test for word 'Wow!'

-- Write functionality for sentence 'I will' translation
-- Write test for word 'I will'
+✅ Write functionality for sentence 'I will' translation ✅ Write test for word 'I will'

-- Write functionality for sentence 'My Car is big' translation
+- Write functionality for sentence 'If, you can read?' translation
-- Write test for word 'My Car is big'
+- Write test for word 'If, you can read?'